Tina Susman

 Tina Susman is an American journalist and editor.
-A senior editor at Time from 2019-2022, she was previously the national editor for BuzzFeed News and while at the Los Angeles Times had multiple roles, starting as Baghdad bureau chief and moving on to become a national correspondent based in New York.
+A senior editor at Time from 2019 to 2022, she was previously the national editor for BuzzFeed News and while at the Los Angeles Times had multiple roles, starting as Baghdad bureau chief and moving on to become a national correspondent based in New York.
 Prior to that she oversaw and contributed coverage from at least 15 countries in Africa for the Associated Press and Newsday, part of the over-five-fold trend in the increase of women war correspondents from 1970 to 1992.
 She left Time in 2022 and was a senior editor at the tech news site Protocol.com until its closure in December 2022.
 While reporting for the Associated Press in 1994, Susman was kidnapped in Somalia and held for 20 days.
 For this, she was featured in an episode of Oprah and on MSNBC among other outlets, and her case became the subject of debate about whether the Associated Press should have withheld news of the kidnapping.